 Industry Structure and Development

-The Company has leased hangar space and buildings to a Commercial Maintenance, Repair and Overhaul (MRO) organization.
+The Company has leased hangar space and buildings to a Maintenance, Repair and Overhaul (MRO) organization.
 The Company also generates income from the use of infrastructure facilities including runway and hangars.

 Performance